 What If I Can’t Soothe My Colicky Baby?

 Sometimes you may be unable to soothe your baby, but understanding that this is ok, will help you through these challenging times.
 Remember that if your baby is otherwise well and growing well, they sometimes fuss or cry inconsolably for no apparent reason.
 It’s part of their growth and development.
 It is important to remember that while many of these suggestions will work most of the time, nothing will work all of the time.

 If the crying or fussing is getting too much for you, hand your baby over to another adult to look after while you have a break.
-However, if there is no one at hand to help, place baby on a safe surface like their crib or bassinet, ensuring no harm will come to baby if you leave.
+However, if there is no one at hand to help, place baby on a safe surface like their crib or bassinet, ensuring no harm will come to the baby if you leave.
 Go into another room and have a short break and a few deep breaths or a good cry for yourself before returning to baby.
-Sometimes babies who have been held and jiggled and cajoled in attempts to try to soothe them get a little over stimulated, and putting them down, may miraculously comfort them, and they stop crying.
+Sometimes babies who have been held and jiggled and cajoled in attempts to try to soothe them get a little overstimulated, and putting them down, may miraculously comfort them, and they stop crying.